NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 **Guidelines for Use:**

-- The rules for filling in the Contributor field are the same as for the Creator field.
-Examples of contributor roles may include: *contributor, depicted person, illustrator, model, editor, designer*, etc.
+The rules for filling in the Contributor field are the same as for the Creator field.
+Examples of contributor roles may include: `contributor`, `depicted person`, `illustrator`, `model`, `editor`, `designer`, etc.

-- Language code should be specified.
+Language code should be specified.
 [ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

 **Examples:**